elia/receptive/HANDBOOK.md

   self.selector = ".hello-world"                  # this will set the root-node for our view

                                                   # `on` takes an event, and optionally a selector
-  on(:click, 'button') do |event|                 # leaving the selector black will listen for events
+                                                  # leaving the selector black will listen for events
-                                                  # on the root-node
+  on :click, 'button' do |event|                  # on the root-node

     @greeting_text = find('input').text           # `find` operates only on inside the root-node